Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 The roles and responsibilities of a Biostatistician are as follows:

-• Develop various methodologies for collecting data.
+• Develop various methodologies for data collection.

-• Design clinical trials to evaluate new drugs
+• Design clinical trials to evaluate new drugs.

-• Provide biostatistical consultation to clients
+• Provide biostatistical consultations to clients.

 4. Epidemiologist